Canon 1D Mark IV vs Olympus E-M1 II

 |156 x 157 x 80 mm, 1230 g||134 x 91 x 67 mm, 574 g|

 Body comparison: Canon 1D Mark IV vs Olympus E-M1 II

 An illustration of the physical size and weight of the Canon 1D Mark IV and the Olympus E-M1 II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D Mark IV – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is considerably smaller (50 percent) than the Canon 1D Mark IV.
 Moreover, the E-M1 II is substantially lighter (53 percent) than the 1D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.